-Balancing the components of a painting can best be illustrated by weighing scales or a child’s playground see-saw.
+Balancing the components within a painting is best illustrated by visualizing weighing scales or a playground see-saw.
 As you can see, balance is not achieved through an actual physical weighing process, but through visual judgment on the part of the observer.
-In this respect, visual balance refers to a “felt” optical equilibrium between all parts of the painting.

-To balance a composition is to distribute its parts in such a way that the viewer is satisfied that the piece is not about to pull itself over.
+In this respect, to balance a 2D composition requires a skillful distribution of its components in such a way that the viewer is satisfied the piece is not about to topple over.

 When components are balanced left and right of a central axis they are balanced horizontally.
 When they are balanced above and below they are said to be balanced vertically.
 And when components are distributed around the center point, or spring out from a central line, this is referred to as radial balance.

 Symmetrical balance is when the weight is equally distributed on both sides of the central axis.
 Symmetry is the simplest and most obvious type of balance.
 It creates a secure, safe feeling and a sense of solidity.
 Symmetrical balance can be achieved in two ways.
 One way is by “pure symmetry,” and the other way is by “approximate symmetry.”

 In pure symmetry identical parts are equally distributed on either side of the central axis in mirror-like repetition.
 A good example of pure symmetry is the human face.
 It is the same on both the right side and the left side of the nose.
 Pure symmetry has its place in certain art works, however, because of its identical repetition, pure symmetry for a composition can easily become too monotonous and uninteresting to look at.